Here are 10 of the most highly rated films available to watch on Amazon Prime

-While Netflix still holds the crown as the ultimate streaming giant, Amazon Prime Video has once again taken major steps forward in the movie world this year, enjoying monumental success with hundreds of excellent releases on its platform.
+While Netflix currently holds the crown as the ultimate streaming giant, Amazon Prime Video is edging closer by once again taking major steps forward in the film world this year, enjoying monumental success with hundreds of excellent releases on its platform.

 And though cinema’s have now reopened since the enforced closures earlier in the year, Amazon has still continued to add numerous highly rated films to its service which have connected with audiences the world over.